The Aviation Law Review: Belgium

-The country did ratify the 1948 Geneva Convention on the International Recognition of Rights in Aircraft, but has not yet ratified the 2001 Cape Town Convention on International Interests in Mobile Equipment.
-While it is worth mentioning that the European Union approved the Cape Town Convention and its Protocol in April 2009 with respect to matters specific to aircraft equipment (Decision 2009/370/EC), this has not entailed that the Convention is directly applicable in the Member States (subject to a few exceptions and save, of course, for the Member States that did ratify the Convention).
-Aircraft are considered as movable goods under Belgian law and as such may not benefit from the mortgage-related rules.
-Although there is no specific registry with the Belgian Civil Aviation Authority, liens on aircraft can be created through classical pledges and be registered as such.
-A new set of rules relating to securities on movable assets, adopted by the Belgian parliament in 2013 and which came into force on 1 January 2018, allows both the constitution of pledges on aircraft without dispossession and their registration in a national and electronic pledge register.
+The country ratified the 1948 Geneva Convention on the International Recognition of Rights in Aircraft, but has not yet ratified the 2001 Cape Town Convention on International Interests in Mobile Equipment.
+While it is worth mentioning that the European Union approved the Cape Town Convention and its Protocol in April 2009 with respect to matters specific to aircraft equipment,2 this has not entailed the Convention being directly applicable in the EU Member States (subject to a few exceptions and save, of course, for the Member States that did ratify the Convention).
+Aircraft are considered movable goods under Belgian law and as such may not benefit from the mortgage-related rules.
+Although there is no specific registry with the Belgian Civil Aviation Authority, liens on aircraft can be created through classical pledges and can be registered as such.
+A set of rules relating to securities on movable assets, adopted by the Belgian parliament in 2013 and that came into force on 1 January 2018, allows both the constitution of pledges on aircraft without dispossession and their registration in a national and electronic pledge register.
 The country is also a party to the 1933 Rome Convention for the Unification of Certain Rules Relating to the Preventive Seizure of Aircraft.

 As regards criminal air law, Belgium has ratified the 1963 Tokyo Convention on Offences and Certain Other Acts Committed on Board Aircraft, the 1970 Hague Convention for the Suppression of Unlawful Seizure of Aircraft and the 1971 Montreal Convention for the Suppression of Unlawful Acts against the Safety of Civil Aviation, and its related Protocol of 1988.